 Campus services including the shuttle, bookstore and mail services will operate during the fall trimester with all appropriate physical distancing measures and occupancy guidelines.
 The hours may be temporarily reduced at times to ensure safe and efficient operations.

-The Bentley Library will be open for the fall 2020 trimester.
+The Bentley Library will be open for the fall 2020 trimester with in-person services beginning on Tuesday, September 8.
 Reference and library services have and will continue to be offered in person and remotely to all students, faculty and staff.
 The library will operate at 40% occupancy capacity to adhere with state occupancy guidelines.

 The library’s hours of operation beginning August 31, 2020 will be:

 Monday – Thursday

 For the fall 2020 trimester, the library will be card-swipe access only.
 Only those with a Bentley ID will be allowed in the building.
 Masks must be worn at all times when in the library.

 Most study rooms will be available for reservation with a two-student occupancy limit.
 Library materials will be quarantined for a period of 60 hours per ALA, ACRL, IMLS, OCLC, MLS and NEDCC guidelines.
 The library catalog will indicate which materials are in quarantine.

 Students and parents can contact library staff here.